-A total of two study areas (blocks) were selected in North and South Dakota based on similar range condition and native plant species composition.
-Each study area was blocked and divided into four paddocks with one of four treatments 1) season-long summer grazing at 50% utilization (SL), 2) 25% summer use for 2 weeks in early and mid June and 50% dormant season utilization [flash grazing (Hart 2001)] (FL), 3) 30% dormant season utilization (DS 30), and 4) 50% dormant season utilization (DS 50) assigned randomly to a paddock.
-The SL treatment was an 80 acre paddock and the dormant season use treatments each 23 acre paddocks in North Dakota.
-The DS 30 and SL treatment paddocks were each 30 acres in size, the FL treatment 37 acres, and the DS 50 treatment 48 acres in size at the South Dakota site.
+Treatments: Two study areas (blocks) were selected in North and South Dakota based on similar range condition and native plant species composition.
+Each study area was blocked and divided into four paddocks with one of four treatments 1) 50% summerutilization (season-long control; SL), 2) 25% summer use for 2 weeks in early and mid June and 50% dormant-season utilization [flash grazing (Hart 2001); FL], 3) 30% dormant-season utilization (DS 30), and 4) 50% dormant-season utilization (DS 50) assigned randomly to a paddock within block.
+The SL treatment was a 32 ha paddock and the dormant-season-use treatments were each 9 ha paddocks in North Dakota.
+The South Dakota DS 30 and SL treatment paddocks each 12 ha; the FL treatment was 15 ha; and the DS 50 treatment was 19 ha.

-Stocking Rates

-Stocking rates for the summer use treatments were determined using the United States Department of Agriculture (USDA) Soil Conservation Service (SCS) Technical Guidelines (1984) for the Missouri Slope Vegetation Zone.
+Stocking Rates: Stocking rates for the summer-use treatments were determined using the United States Department of Agriculture (USDA) Natural Resource Conservation Service (NRCS) Technical Guide (2001) for the Missouri Slope Vegetation Zone.
 Summer use paddocks were surveyed for ecological site composition using the USDA SCS soil surveys for Adams County, North Dakota (Ulmer 1987) and Perkins County, South Dakota.
 (Wiesner 1980).
-The stocking rate for the SL was calculated for a 4-month grazing period beginning June 1 and ending October 1.
-The North Dakota site was stocked at 1.9 ac/AUM with ten 1150 lb cows and their calves.
-The South Dakota site was stocked at 1.6 ac/AUM with seven 620 lb spayed heifers.
+The stocking rate for the season-long grazing treatment was calculated for a 4-month grazing period beginning June 1 and ending October 1.
+The North Dakota site was stocked at 0.76 ha/AUM with ten 544 kg cows and their calves.
+The South Dakota site was stocked at 0.63 ha/AUM with seven 280 kg spayed heifers (Table 3).
+Summer use of the flash grazing paddocks was targeted for 25% utilization.

-Summer grazing use of the flash grazing treatments (FL) was targeted for 25% utilization.
-The FL treatment carrying capacity was calculated by stocking for 50% use of the total available AUMs in June while considering that 50% of the total annual production occurred by mid June, thus achieving a 25% utilization of total annual biomass.
-The North and South Dakota sites were stocked with ten and sixteen 1150 lb cows and calves or 4.4 ac/AUM and 4.1 ac/AUM; respectively, for two weeks.
+The summer-use FL treatment grazing carrying capacities were calculated by stocking for 50% use of the total available AUMs in June while considering that 50% of the total annual production occurred by mid June, thus achieving a 25% utilization of total annual biomass.
+The North and South Dakota sites were stocked with ten and sixteen 544 kg cows and calves or 1.78 ha/AUM and 1.69 ha/AUM, respectively, for two weeks.

-Stocking rates for the winter grazing treatments were calculated after determining dry-standing plant biomass on 15 November 2000.
-Ten randomly placed 0.25m2 frames were clipped for each ecological site (n=2) existing within a given replicate (n=20).
+Stocking rates for the winter grazing treatments were calculated after determining drystanding plant biomass on 15 Nov.
+2000.
+Ten randomly placed $0.25m^2$ frames were clipped for each ecological site (n=2) existing within a given replicate (n=20).
 The USDA SCS (Wiesner 1980, Ulmer 1987) soil survey maps and technical guides were used to estimate ecological site composition within each paddock to calculate total standing biomass.
-Final stocking rates for each treatment were computed by calculating 25% grazing-use efficiency with 30 or 50% disappearance, depending on treatment (Laycock et al. 1972, Pearson 1975) and a dry matter intake for a 1150 lb non-lactating cow using the National Research Council (1996) for beef cattle.
+Final stocking rates for each treatment were computed by calculating 25% grazing-use efficiency with 50% disappearance (Laycock et al. 1972, Pearson 1975) and a dry matter intake for a 1150 lb non-lactating cow using the Beef National Research Council (1996) for beef cattle.

-The North Dakota DS 50 and FL grazing treatments were each stocked with four 1150 lb cows, or 3.1 ac/AUM; and the DS 30 treatment was stocked with three 1150 lb cows, or 4.1 ac/AUM.
-The South Dakota DS 50 treatment was stocked with 11 cows or 2.5 ac/AUM, the FL treatment stocked with 8 cows or 2.4 ac/AUM, and the DS 30 treatment stocked with 6 cows, or 2.5 ac/AUM.
+The North Dakota DS 50 and FL grazing treatments were each stocked with four 544 kg cows, or 1.23 and 1.22 ha/AUM, respectively, and the DS 30 treatment was stocked with three 544 kg cows, or 1.64 ha/AUM.
+The DS 50 treatment was stocked with 11 cows or 1.02 ha/AUM, the FL treatment stocked with 8 cows or 0.95 ha/AUM, and the DS 30 treatment stocked with 6 cows, or 1.02 ha/AUM at the South Dakota site.
 All South Dakota treatments were stocked with cows weighing an average of 1150 lb.